Wildlife Tracks & Traces

 Preparation: This workshop will be comprised of a long day outside in a wilderness setting, and may be scheduled for any time of year.
 Come prepared with appropriate footwear for the conditions, and clothes for all manner of weather.
 Bouts of inactivity during instruction are likely to occur, as well as long bouts of hiking.
 The further we hike, the more opportunities we will have to see and learn.
 Snowshoes may be required on some days, and rubber boots on others.
 Come prepared.

-Edmonton Courses: When offered in the Edmonton region, field portions of this course are often held at Elk Island National Park, Cooking Lake-Blackfoot Provincial Recreation Area, or at Miquelon Lake Provincial Park (to be confirmed on a course by course basis).
+Edmonton workshops: When offered in the Edmonton region, field portions of this course are often held at Elk Island National Park, Cooking Lake-Blackfoot Provincial Recreation Area, or at Miquelon Lake Provincial Park (to be confirmed on a course by course basis).

 Fees for scheduled Wildlife Tracks & Traces Walking Workshop: $100 per participant.